Exposed to COVID-19 on a Cruise? You Need a Skilled Maritime Lawyer

 • What did they know?

-• When did the know?
+• When did they know?

 Even in a Pandemic, Cruise Lines Have a Responsibility to Keep People Safe

-Set up your free consultation today by completing our easy case review form online or calling the Winston Law Firm at 954-606-6606, or toll-free at 866-306-9606.
+Please set up your free consultation today by completing our easy case review form online or calling the Mannello Law Group at 954-606-6606 or toll-free at 866-306-9606.